fbpx

 You may find the Sketch for Survival archive at the bottom of the page a useful tool before deciding what to submit.
 The archive will give you some indication of the standard.

-The 100 Sketch For Survival Finalists will have their artworks auctioned in our online auction concluding on Sunday 12th November.
+The 100 Sketch For Survival Finalists will have their artworks auctioned in our online auction concluding on Sunday 17th November.
+Starting bids are £100.

-The Highly Commended Collection will be available for sale at pop-up stores and events including gallery@oxo, and afterwards in our online gallery.
+The Highly Commended Collection will be available for sale at pop-up stores and events including gallery@oxo, and in our online gallery.
+Prices for Highly Commended unframed artworks range from around £75 to £350 depending on the size and artwork/artist.

 Sketch for Survival 100 Artist of the Year